Reiki Melbourne (Daylesford) Banner

 Does the Analogy Work?

 In theory, this sounds great.
 An extra boost and away you go.
+New energetic lands; transformational change; what more could you ask for?
 But is the analogy accurate?
 Can we really compare Reiki attunements to a rocket blasting off into outer space?

-The problem is that in practice, level 2 tends to build on level 1.
-In other words, to get maximum benefit from level 2 you need to practise what you have been taught in level 1.
-And to get a good feel for what you have been taught you need to practise over a period of time.
+The problem is that in practice, level 2 builds on level 1.
+In other words, to get maximum benefit from level 2 you need to practice what you have been taught in level 1.
+And to get a good feel for what you have been taught you need to practice over a period of time.
 You have to increase your ‘energetic capacity’ until you can fully appreciate the intricacies of what you have learned.
 Otherwise you may well ride an energetic high for a brief time after the second level attunements, but it is unlikely you will get any longstanding benefits.

 Think of it like constructing a building: one storey goes on the next which goes on the next.
 In particular, you need a solid foundation before the rest of the building can go up.
 You can have all the materials for the mainframe of the building, sure, but if the foundations are dodgy everything will still collapse.